benjaspet/benjaspet/README.md

-## hi, i'm Ben!

-I'm a software engineer and third year computer science student at Northeastern University in Boston.
+I'm Ben, a software engineer and third year computer science student at Northeastern University in Boston.